wyne-ybanez/Scrapedeep/README.md

 ## Instructions

 Right now this version of scrapedeep is at it's infancy.
 Don't expect any fancy user interface.
 Just pop a URL in and expect results.
+These will be thrown into a folder called `output/`.
 Simple as that.

 &nbsp;